MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/always-on-vpn-technology-overview.md

 # Always On VPN deployment infrastructure

->Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows 10, Windows 11
+>Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows 10, Windows 11

 The following illustration shows the infrastructure that is required to deploy Always On VPN.